top of page

 Toxic Shock Syndrome

-Cause: S. Aureus (TSST-1 superantigen) from tampons or other foreign substances being in the body for a long time
+Etiology: S. aureus enterotoxin Type B or toxic shock syndrome toxin 1 (TSST-1) from tampons or other foreign objects located in the body for a long period of time

-2. Shedding of the skin in large sheets, especially from the palms and soles, is usually seen 1–2 weeks after the onset of illness
+2. shedding of the skin in large sheets, especially from palms + soles, 1-2 weeks after the onset of illness

 Traction Alopecia